Whilst most of us understand the risks that come with river flooding, less well-known and understood are the risks of surface water flooding.

 The downpipes from your gutters should run into a drain or soakaway (a hole filled with loose gravel or stones that is intended to help water soak into the ground).
 If yours flow straight on to a paved area or driveway, consider adding or moving gutters and downpipes to make sure that water flows safely away to an area where it can’t collect on a flat surface.

 Keeping your gutters clean and clear will also help to prevent overflows which can cause damp patches on the walls of your home.

 Find out more about how to repair and replace guttering in our handy How To guides.

-Repairs to flat roofs should be undertaken by a qualified professional who can advise on the best solution for your home, but felted roofs can be easily be replaced using high quality roofing felt and just a handful of tools.
+Repairs to flat roofs should be undertaken by a qualified professional who can advise on the best solution for your home.
+However, felted roofs can be easily replaced using high quality roofing felt and just a handful of tools.
 Summer is the best time of year to tackle replacing the felt on a shed roof or similar, but repairs can be made throughout the year if necessary, provided the surface below is thoroughly dry.